RishavVishnoi/sql_library_management_system/README.md

 JOIN employees as e2 ON e2.emp_id = b.manager_id
 ```

-**Task 11: Create a Table of Books with Rental Price Above a Certain Threshold 7 USD**:
+**Task 11: Create a Table of Books with Rental Price Above a Certain Threshold 7 USD**
 ```sql
 CREATE TABLE books_price_greater_than_sevenusd
 AS